 Liberia Country Report

-Liberia has made strenuous efforts to attract foreign investment and President Weah has expressed his commitment to improving the country's appeal to investors, although limited incentives are in evidence to date for new entrants.
-Most foreign direct investment remains in the extractive and agribusiness sectors, plus some industrial manufacturing, but is hampered by poor infrastructure.
+The previous government made strenuous efforts to attract foreign investment and President Weah has expressed his commitment to further improving the country's appeal to investors, although limited incentives are in evidence to date for new entrants.
+Most foreign direct investment remains in the extractive and agribusiness sectors.
 Weah has pledged to prioritise job creation, infrastructure development, and anti-corruption measures.
 The labour force is largely unskilled and corruption remains high in the public sector, dampening business operations and public service delivery.
 Strikes over pay are likely.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required for all travelers over one year of age entering the country.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.